aidin36/tocc/libtocc/docs/source/compile.rst

   $ ./configure --prefix=/opt/libtocc/

-In the above example, builded libraries will be placed in ``/opt/libtocc/lib/`` and public headers in ``/opt/libtocc/include``.
+In the above example, built libraries will be placed in ``/opt/libtocc/lib/`` and public headers in ``/opt/libtocc/include``.

 **Optimized/Debug Build**: By default, *libtocc* mades with ``-g`` and ``-O2``.